Remodeling a small bath can produce big results!

-We put our house on the market within a couple weeks of finishing this room and it was the most talked about room among the people who came for showings.
+We put our house on the market within a couple of weeks of finishing this room and it was the most talked-about room among the people who came for showings.
 They were surprised at how big the space felt once they were in it.

 Who knew something so hideous could turn into a real show-stopper!

 Don’t forget to check out the rest of our basement renovations:

 *As an Amazon Associate, I earn from qualifying purchases, but if I am recommending an item in my post, it is only because I have used it myself or have done enough research on the product to feel it is a good fit for my readers.